Color me gone

 But the sun rises just like any other place.
 And you remember what first brought you to this intoxicating country.
 The kindness and sheer resilience of a people who had been fighting invaders for more than 100 years.
 A people still fractured from a devastating civil war backed by foreign interests.
 A people who embrace capitalism over communism.
 A beauty of a country and its people strewn throughout the world that is now within me.

 As an American, Vietnam always felt like a dirty secret the U.S. didn’t want to talk about.
-A scarlet letter the military wished it could strike from the record.
-I was born four years after the fall of Saigon and what I mostly knew about Vietnam, I learned from the likes of Kubrick and Coppola.
+I was born four years after the fall of Saigon and what I mostly knew about Vietnam growing up, I learned from the likes of Kubrick and Coppola.
 A corrupt war that led to the destruction of America’s morals.

 Color Me Gone Trailer